ROCm/hipSPARSELt/docs/API_Reference_Guide.rst

 Matmul Descriptor Functions
 ---------------------------

-This matmul descriptor describe fuctions that used to define how to do the matrix multiply.
+This matmul descriptor describe functions that used to define how to do the matrix multiply.

 hipsparseLtMatmulDescriptorInit()
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^